 Manual measurement works well for smaller jobs and in situations where you're already on site.
 But when speed, volume, or accuracy become priorities, it quickly shows its limitations.

-AI Takeoff tools represent a new era of jobsite efficiency.
-Platforms like Automeasure inside AK DASH, powered by Attentive.ai, use current aerial imagery and machine learning to automatically measure parking lots, including asphalt surface area, striping, curbs, and ADA markings.
+AI-powered systems represent a new era of jobsite efficiency.
+Tools like AI Takeoff, powered by Attentive.ai, use current aerial imagery and machine learning to automatically measure parking lots, including asphalt surface area, striping, curbs, and ADA markings.

 How It Works: